coverbeck/dcc-ops/README.md

 * Boardwalk
   * Install in prod mode
-  * On question `What is your Google Client ID?`, put your Google Client ID.
-See [here](http://bitwiser.in/2015/09/09/add-google-login-in-flask.html#creating-a-google-project)
-  * On question `What is your Google Client Secret?`, put your Google Client Secret.
-See [here](http://bitwiser.in/2015/09/09/add-google-login-in-flask.html#creating-a-google-project)
 * Common
   * Installing in `dev`mode will use letsencrypt's staging service, which won't exhaust your certificate's limit, but will install fake ssl certificates. `prod` mode will install official SSL certificates.